rishiraj145/MachineLearning/SVM/SVM_by_QP/README.md

 This is an example of SVM implementation by Python based on cvxopt.

-The quadratic programming function, please refer to http://cvxopt.org/userguide/coneprog.html?highlight=qp#cvxopt.solvers.qp
+The quadratic programming function, please refer to http://cvxopt.org/userguide/coneprog.html?highlight=qp#cvxopt.solvers.q

-The theory of SVM, please refer to the four SVM slides included in this project.